fortinetdev/terraform-google-cloud-modules/docs/autoscale_fgt_as_hub.md

   # additional_variables = {}               # Additional Cloud Function Variables
 }
 ```

 Cloud function is used to manage FGT synchronization and inject license into FGT.

+`cloud_func_interface` is the interface of the FortiGates communicate with the Cloud Function.
+The default value is "port1".
+By default, this project assumes the Cloud Function connects to the first VPC you specified in `network_interfaces`, and configure your FGTs through "port1".
+You can also set it to "port2", "port3", ..., "port8" to force the Cloud Function to connect to other VPC and communicate with your FortiGates through that port.
+If this value is not "port1", you need to specify the corresponding route of FGTs in "config_script" or "config_file" so FGTs can reply to the Cloud Function requests from "cloud_function.function_ip_range".

 `function_ip_range` is used by cloud function.
 This IP range needs to end with "/28" and cannot be used by any other resources.